-Knowledge and processing power both have increased since the days of BASIC.
-No longer concerned about optimizing the compiler's speed at the expense of syntax, or ensuring scalability and security at the expense of complexity, Inform 7 incorporates design choices that seem extraordinarily unusual at first.
-But these choices are based on several years' worth of experience in creating interactive fiction, and since Inform 7 is not intended to be a generalized programming language, they are usually the right choices.
+Inform does not concern itself about optimizing compilation speed at the expense of syntax, or ensuring scalability and security at the expense of complexity.
+Several design choices seem unusual or even a bad idea at first blush, but they are based on several years' worth of experience in creating interactive fiction.
 The first two of these choices will be much on your mind while learning.
 The other two will eventually befriend you.